 Over 100,000 solid organ transplants are performed worldwide each year and this has a significant impact on physical function and quality of life.

 As the improved mortality rate among the solid organ transplant recipient is growing and patients are living longer, there are growing concerns about the associated comorbidities.

 Post-transplant between 40–60% of the patients suffer from reduced maximal exercise capacity and other problems such as cardiopulmonary problems and musculoskeletal pathologies including arthralgia, osteoarthritis, peripheral neuropathy, and myalgia.
 These patients generally also suffer from decreased bone density especially in first year of life which can result in an increased incidence of skeletal fractures.

 The rate of complications reportedly are increased with time elapsed from transplantation.

-The current symposium highlights some of the challanges faced by the rehabilitation specialists working with Hematopoetic Cell and Solid Organ Transplant and will also provide evidence based management strategies to achieve optimal gains for the patients.
+The current symposium highlights some of the challenges faced by the rehabilitation specialists working with Hematopoietic Cell and Solid Organ Transplant and will also provide evidence based management strategies to achieve optimal gains for the patients.

 This symposium is being organised by Transplant Rehab LTD (Not For Profit) organisation.